ranjeetreddy14/Athena-mcp/README.md

 ---

-## 📜 License
+## 📜 License & Rights
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**Copyright (c) 2025 Ranjeet Reddy Manchana**

+> [!NOTE]
+> The author reserves the right to change the license or move to a closed-source model for future releases at their discretion.

 ---

-*“Imagination is the key for scalability.”* – Built by security professionals for the next generation of agentic defense.
+*“Imagination is the key for scalability.”* – Created by **Ranjeet Reddy Manchana** for the next generation of agentic defense.